 Have you ever heard the expression “flip your lid”?
 Have you ever flipped your lid?
-“Flipping your lid” means to lose control, fly off the handle, freak out.
+“Flipping your lid” means to lose control, fly off the handle, or freak out.
 But did you know that when you feel anxious, experience trauma, or have a panic attack, your brain flips its actual lid?

 The brain consists of several parts.
 The outer part, your prefrontal cortex, is like the lid.
 It’s often referred to as the primate or human brain because it’s responsible for all of your high-level abilities—thinking and reasoning, navigating cause and effect, and making sound decisions.